Charlemagne: Frontier wars in Saxony and Spain

 The Saxons took advantage of Charlemagne's absence in Italy to raid the Frankish borderlands, leading to a Frankish counter-raid in the autumn of 774 and a reprisal campaign the following year.
 Charlemagne was drawn back to Italy as Duke Hrodgaud of Friuli rebelled against him.
 He quickly crushed the rebellion, distributing Hrodgaud's lands to the Franks to consolidate his rule in Lombardy.
-Charlemagne wintered in Italy, consolidating his power by issuing charters and legislation and taking Lombard hostages.
+Charlemagne wintered in Italy, consolidating his power by issuing charters and legislation, as well as by taking Lombard hostages.
 Amid the 775 Saxon and Friulian campaigns, his daughter Rotrude was born in Francia.

 Returning north, Charlemagne waged another brief, destructive campaign against the Saxons in 776.
 (Note: Charlemagne's third son (Carloman) was also born in 776, based on the four-year-old's 780 baptism in Pavia.)
 This led to the submission of many Saxons, who turned over captives and lands and submitted to baptism.
 In 777, Charlemagne held an assembly at Paderborn with Frankish and Saxon men; many more Saxons came under his rule, but the Saxon magnate Widukind fled to Denmark to prepare for a new rebellion.

 Also at the Paderborn assembly were representatives of dissident factions from al-Andalus (Muslim Spain).
 They included the son and son-in-law of Yusuf ibn Abd al-Rahman al-Fihri, the former governor of Córdoba ousted by Caliph Abd al-Rahman in 756, who sought Charlemagne's support for al-Fihri's restoration.
 Also present was Sulayman al-Arabi, governor of Barcelona and Girona, who wanted to become part of the Frankish kingdom and receive Charlemagne's protection rather than remain under the rule of Córdoba.
 Charlemagne, seeing an opportunity to strengthen the security of the kingdom's southern frontier and extend his influence, agreed to intervene.
 Crossing the Pyrenees, his army found little resistance until an ambush by Basque forces in 778 at the Battle of Roncevaux Pass.
 The Franks, defeated in the battle, withdrew with most of their army intact.